IABTechLab/uid2docs/docs/ref-info/updates-doc.md

 We've completely reworked and significantly expanded the sharing documentation to include instructions for all sharing scenarios.

-The documentation now supports additional sharing scenarios, including the ability to share raw UID2s when senders and receivers follow the security requirements specified in the standard security practices.
+The documentation now supports additional sharing scenarios, including the ability to share raw UID2s when senders and receivers follow the applicable legal, security, and technical requirements.

 For details, see [UID2 Sharing: Overview](../sharing/sharing-overview.md).